Skip to main content

 Any student denied admission or continuation may request a personal interview to discuss or amplify any matter in his/her application or in the admission or continuation policy statement.
 No student shall be denied this right.

-The University of Washington is committed to providing access and reasonable accommodation in its services, programs, activities, education and employment for individuals with disabilities.
-To request disability accommodation in the application process, contact the Disability Services
+The University of Washington is committed to being inclusive and accessible for everyone.
+To request a disability accommodation in the application process, contact the Disability Services Office.